-The oil and gas exploration industry is dependent on the availability of equipment and labour in the areas where such activities will be conducted.
+The oil and gas exploration industry and clean tech industry is dependent on the availability of equipment and labour in the areas where such activities will be conducted.
 Demand for limited equipment and labour and restrictions imposed on access to equipment may affect the availability of such equipment to the Company which could delay exploration, development and production activities.

-Management's Discussion & Analysis Three Month Period Ended March 31, 2020
+Management's Discussion & Analysis Three Month Period Ended March 31, 2021